miktam/Disabler/README.md

    - profile: measuring the frequency and duration of method calls
    - disable: disabling/skipping part of the program flow by overriding returning value from methods defined by the user.

-Running Disabler project hosted on Github
+### Running Disabler project hosted on Github
--

 1. Clone Disabler project
 2. Remove abstract keyword from any of existing aspects to make it work
- * Logger
- * Profiler
- * Sorter
+ * Logger - logs name of the entered method and parameters, and exit from the method
+ * Profiler - collects time of execution of the methods in ms
+ * Sorter - sorts by length of entry array in any method returning array of strings
- * Delayer
+ * Delayer - delays call of given method for 10s
- * Disabler
+ * Disabler - removes data from method returning non empty array of strings

-Setup from the scratch
+### Setup from the scratch
--

 1. Create Android project
 2. Add aspectjrt.jar as dependency
  * Project -> Java Build Path -> Libraries -> Add Jar